tscizzle/graphpy/docs/library.rst

                 - List of vals of the vertices to include
             - **p** <float>
                 - float between 0 and 1
-                - represents the probability each pair of vertices has of having an edge between them in a certain direction (so for any pair (v0, v1) there is *p* probability this graph has the edge (v0 -> v1), and this is separate and independent of whether this graph has (v1 -> v0))
+                - represents the probability each pair of vertices has of having an edge between them in a certain direction
+                    - (so for any pair (v0, v1) there is *p* probability this graph has the edge (v0 -> v1), and this is separate from and independent of whether this graph has the edge (v1 -> v0))
         - **Returns**
             - DirectedGraph object with edges between random pairs of vertices
     - *classmethod* **complete_graph** (*vertex_vals*)